polkadot-js/api/packages/api/README.md

 # @polkadot/api

-The Polkadot-JS API provides easy-to-use wrappers around JSONRPC calls that flow from an application to a node.
+The Polkadot-JS API provides easy-to-use wrappers around JSON-RPC calls that flow from an application to a node.
 It handles all the encoding and decoding or parameters, provides access to RPC functions and allows for the query of chain state and the submission of transactions.

 The API wrappers provide a standard interface for use -

 - A static `.create(<optional WsProvider>)` that returns an API instance when connected, decorated and ready-to use
-- The above is just a wrapper for `new Api(<optional WsProvider>) `, exposing the `isReady` getter
+- The above is just a wrapper for `new Api(<optional WsProvider>) `, exposing the `isReady` getter, such that `Api.create()` is equivalent to `new Api().isReady`
 - `api.rpc.<section>.<method>` provides access to actual RPC calls, be it for queries, submission or retrieving chain information
   - [RPC (node interface)](../METHODS_RPC.md)
 - `api.query.<section>.<method>` provides access to chain state queries.
 These are dynamically populated based on what the runtime provides